Bakersfield Police Department: History

 In July 2003, the BPD investigated one of Bakersfield's most heinous and high-profile crimes; The Harper family murders.
 The killing of two adults and three children in their own home sparked international media coverage and an investigation that would cross the entire United States.

 The BPD was able to solve the case and make an arrest of one of the victims husband, Vincent Brothers.
 On May 15, 2007, Brothers was convicted of the crime of murder in the first degree.
 The conviction was due to the efforts of the investigations bureau of the Bakersfield Police Department.

+On July 8, 2003, the Bakersfield Police Department started a School Resource Officer program by assigning a small detail to local city elementary schools.